nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: **Note:**

-The `profit` function will show deficits as a negative number should expenses be greater than revenue.
+The `profit` function will show deficits as a negative number if the total expenses is greater than the total revenue.
 </div>

 ### 7.2.8 Undoing Entry-level commands: `undo`

-You can use this command to return to the state of entries prior to previous command.
+You can use this command to return to the state of the entry prior to the previous command.

 **Format:** `undo`